Squamish is a picturesque town in British Columbia, Canada, known for its stunning natural beauty and outdoor recreational opportunities.

 Leaving Nanaimo via BC Ferries will put you in West Vancouver.
 From there, Squamish is only a 40-minute drive north, making it a perfect day trip destination from Vancouver Island.

-Britannia Mine Museum
+1. Britannia Mine Museum – Great for Families

-Location: Along the Sea to Sky highway, 10 minutes south of Squamish
+Location: Along the Sea to Sky highway, 10 minutes south of Squamish.

 Highlights

-- The underground tour is fun yet informative.
+- Underground tour: fun yet informative.

-Mill 3 gives you access to where the ore used to be processed.
-We were completely wowed with the enormity of this industrial building.
+However, the BEST part of the entire museum, in my opinion, is Mill 3.
+You get to access where the ore used to be processed.
+And we were completely wowed with the enormity of this industrial building.

 For up-to-date information regarding ticket prices and operation hours, visit their website.

-Sea to Sky Gondola
+Sea to Sky Gondola – Great for Outdoor Enthusiasts

-Location: 2 kilometres south of Squamish, directly on the Sea to Sky Highway/Hwy 99
+Location: 2 kilometres south of Squamish, directly on the Sea to Sky Highway/Hwy 99.

 The gondola is open year-round, and both summer and winter offer different activities for you to enjoy.